-Verbal/Hands-On Spontaneous Problem: Straw Improv
+Verbal/Hands-On Spontaneous Problem: Fun With Pull Tabs

-- A. When the team members enter the room, tell them, "This is a verbal-hands-on problem. - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) You have 1 minute to think and discuss and 4 minutes to respond.
-You can talk and ask the judges questions during think time; however, time will continue.
-You cannot talk to each other during response time. - (2) There are two straws on the table in front of each of you.
-You can use one or both to improvise with during response time.
-They cannot be damaged. - (3) Your problem is to give a response while improvising with one or both of the straws.
-For example, you might hold one up to your face and say, "I'm going snorkeling." - (4) Speak loudly and clearly.
-Once time begins, it will not be stopped. - (5) Each of you has seven cards.
+A. When the team members enter the room, tell them, "This is a verbal/hands-on problem."

+B. JUDGE READS TO TEAMS: (Do not read material in parentheses.)

+- (1) You have 1 minute to think and 6 minutes to respond.
+You are allowed to talk and ask the judges questions during think time; however, time will continue.
+You are not allowed to talk to each other during response time. - (2) Each of you has seven cards.
 You will take turns in order.
-After you give a response, you will place one of your cards in the container. - (6) The first team member will improvise with one or both straws, respond, then place a card in the container.
-The next team member will improvise, respond, place a card in the container, and so on. - (7) You should not repeat a response that has already been given, and you are not allowed to skip your turn.
-If one member of the team is stuck, the team is stuck. - (8) Response time will be over when time ends or when you have used all of your cards. - (9) You will receive 1 point for each common response and 5 points for each creative response.
+After you give a response, you will place one of your cards in the container. - (3) There are objects on the table (point to pull tabs and pencil), they cannot be bent or damaged (hold up pull tab and demonstrate).
+The paper may be used any way you wish. - (4) Your problem is to make something out of the objects and say what it is.
+For example, you might hang the tabs on the string and say, "A funny necklace;" or you might draw on the paper and place the tabs on the end and say, "A snake."
+(Demonstrate using premade samples.) - (5) The first team member will make something with the objects, respond, then place a card in the container.
+The next team member will make something, respond, then place a card in the container, and so on. - (6) Speak loudly and clearly.
+Once time begins, it will not be stopped. - (7) You should not repeat a response that has already been given, and you are not allowed to skip your turn.
+If one member of the team is stuck, the team is stuck. - (8) You will be finished when response time ends or when you have used all of your cards. - (9) You will receive 1 point for each common response and 5 points for each creative response.

-(After reading the entire problem aloud, repeat the items in boldface.
+(After reading all of Part I aloud, repeat items in boldface.
 Begin by saying, "I repeat.")